-Course Number and Title: HRI 217 Introduction to Event Planning and Management
+Course Number and Title: HRI 217 Event Planning and Management

 In this course, students are introduced to special events.
 Topics include researching, planning, coordinating, marketing, managing, and evaluating of events.
 Students observe or facilitate the planning or implementing of at least one on-campus event.

 - Explain basic functions, roles, and responsibilities of an event planner, and discuss the purpose of special events in organizations.
 (CCC 2; PGC 1, 2, 3)

 - Articulate the fundamentals for proposing, planning, and executing a successful event.
 (CCC 1, 2; PGC 1, 2, 3, 5, 6)